-

 Overview

 The Global Climbing Initiative’s Economic Development Grants support locally led projects that create income, jobs, tourism opportunities, and small businesses connected to climbing.
-These grants fund practical, community-driven efforts that help local climbers and communities benefit economically from climbing in sustainable ways, with an emphasis on local ownership, long-term stability, and projects shaped by local priorities.
+These grants fund community-driven efforts that help local climbers and communities benefit economically from climbing in sustainable ways, emphasizing local ownership, long-term stability, and alignment with community priorities.

 What this grant supports